Have more questions?

 How much is the service fee?

-Ticketmaster service fees vary depending on the type of purchase you choose—online, phone, mail order, etc. The service fee in the wine shop is $4.00 per ticket.
-Please note: tickets should be handled the same as cash.
-We are unable to replace lost or stolen tickets.
+Ticketmaster service fees vary depending on the type of purchase you choose—online, phone, mail order, etc.

 When do the gates open to the amphitheatre?